-A woman in danger contacted the wrong police force - over 3,000 miles away.
+A woman in danger contacted the wrong police force — over 3,000 miles away.
 Luckily, they still helped her.

 The individual, who the constables described as being “distraught,” was able to convey that she needed urgent help but then her communication abruptly stopped.

-A quick thinking control room worker in the United Kingdom helped saved her from immediate danger.
+A quick-thinking control room worker in the United Kingdom helped save her from immediate danger.
 Realizing she meant to contact a different Durham police force, the worker kept the live chat open, while his control room colleagues made contact with officers at Durham Regional Police Service in Ontario.

 Inspector Hallett, of Communications/9-1-1 “This is certainly a success story of international cooperation between 2 comm centres separated by tremendous distance.
 We are grateful for the assistance of our @DurhamPolice colleagues in ensuring we received this critical info. https://t.co/28y8YAjZHO— Durham Regional Police (@DRPS) February 11, 2022